simbaste/ConnectSDKApi/README.md

 })
 ```

-## Example
+## Example Project

-For a complete demonstration of how to use ConnectSDKWrapper, check out the included Example project.
+For a complete demonstration of how to use ConnectSDKWrapper in your iOS application, check out the included Example project available [here](https://github.com/simbaste/ConnectSDK-iOS-Sample).

+The example project showcases various features of ConnectSDKWrapper, including device discovery, connection, and browser control.
+You can use it as a reference or starting point for integrating ConnectSDKWrapper into your own project.

 ## License